Fourqua/Roblox-Development-Toolkit/HealthBar/README.md

 # HealthBar

 A simple HUD health bar with health numbers.
-Sits at the bottom center of the screen, animates on damage and healing, and shifts from green to red as health drops.
+Shifts from green to red as health drops.

 ---

 ## Overview

-Builds a `ScreenGui` directly in the player's `PlayerGui` at runtime — no UI setup needed in Studio.
+Builds a `ScreenGui` in the player's `PlayerGui` at runtime.
 The fill bar animates smoothly using `TweenService` and lerps between green and red based on health percentage.
 The health number updates every time health changes.

 ---

 ## Setup

-1. Place `HealthBar.lua` in `StarterPlayerScripts` as a `LocalScript`
+1. Place `HealthBar.lua` in the `StarterPlayerScripts` as a `LocalScript`.
-2. Adjust `CONFIG` at the top to match your game's style:
+2. Adjust `CONFIG` at the top to your liking:

 ```lua
 local CONFIG = {